stoyhris/markowitz/README.md

 | Lower 5% CVaR | 100.91 |

 ### Performance Testing
+Note that this portfolio was derived from data during a (relatively) bull market, which partially explains the rather positive results above.
+To paint a clearer picture of the portfolio's performance, we compare it against an equally weighted portfolio of S&P 500 companies.
 #### Back Testing
-First, we conduct a back-test of our portfolio against an equally weighted S&P500 portfolio.
-Results show that the optimal portfolio significantly outperforms the benchmark portfolio, which is expected because the optimal portfolio is trained on this data.
+First, we conduct a back-test of our portfolio against the benchmark Results show that the optimal portfolio significantly outperforms the benchmark portfolio, which is expected because the optimal portfolio is trained on this data.

 <p align="center">
   <img src="https://github.com/stoyhris/markowitz/assets/113132376/c03ae7b8-78b1-48fb-955d-23b7525e1f72" alt="Back-test"/>